LunaTWolf/shopbuddy-cardata/readme.md

 - Air Filters are OEM, Fram, Motomaster
 - Oil Filters are OEM, Fram, Motomaster
 - Spark Plugs are OEM, NGK, Denso
+- Index.json may be useful to you, check it out

 These JSON tables are free to use for everybody, whether or not we are credited does not matter.
 We advise you report any issues with the list such as incorrect or missing information.
 We recommend requesting this table from github or updating the table when a new release is added on github.